Surgery for Total Anomalous Pulmonary Venous Return for Children

 A healthcare provider will give your child anesthesia before the surgery starts.
 Your

 child will sleep deeply and painlessly during the operation.
-He or she won’t remember
+They won’t remember it

 The repair will take several hours.

 Your child’s vital signs will be closely watched during the surgery.